bpleines/compute-video-demo-ansible/README.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ```

-These are now handled by setting their preconfigured ansible.cfg equivalents:
+These are now declared in ansible.cfg and automatically picked up at playbook execution:
 ```
 [defaults]
 inventory=hosts